 Red Eye Color Change Could Be Uveitis

-Uveitis causes inflammation which changes a cat's normal eye color to a murky red.
-It's typically caused by trauma, an infection, glaucoma or cancer, but the underlying cause can be difficult to diagnose.
+Uveitis causes inflammation, which changes a cat's normal eye color to a murky red.
+It's typically caused by trauma, an infection, glaucoma, or cancer, but the underlying cause can be difficult to diagnose.

 Cataracts Cause Milky Eye Color Change

 Cataracts are diagnosed by their appearance as well as any obvious loss of vision.
-Treatment for the underlying cause is essential, but surgery is sometimes required to remove an affected lens and replace it with an artificial lens.
+Treatment for the underlying cause is essential, but surgery is sometimes required to remove an affected lens and replace it with an artificial one.

 Jaundice Causes Yellow Discoloration

-This yellow coloration is often accompanied by other symptoms such as lethargy and loss of appetite.
+This yellow coloration is often accompanied by other symptoms, such as lethargy and loss of appetite.
 A veterinarian will typically run blood tests and a urinalysis to diagnose the exact cause of the jaundice.
-Treatment varies according to the underlying cause, but it usually includes hospitalization and intravenous fluids as well as nutritional support.
-Some diseases that cause this symptom are fatal.
+Treatment varies according to the underlying cause, but it usually includes hospitalization, intravenous fluids, and nutritional support.

 Corneal Ulcers Make Eyes Look Milky, Cloudy, or Pinkish